docker/docs/docker-hub/github.md

 ## GitHub organizations

-GitHub organizations and private repositories forked from organizations will be made available to auto build using the "Docker Hub Registry" application, which needs to be added to the organization - and then will apply to all users.
+GitHub organizations and private repositories forked from organizations are made available to auto build using the "Docker Hub Registry" application, which needs to be added to the organization - and then applies to all users.

 To check, or request access, go to your GitHub user's "Setting" page, select the "Applications" section from the left side bar, then click the "View" button for